Published by Jeremy. Last Updated on October 27, 2023.

 Afterwards our guide invited us over to his apartment (complete with a postcard-worthy view of the Ponte Vecchio) and got us a table at his favorite restaurant to complete the night.

 I can't say that's ever happened on a guided tour before this one!

 To check out more about this tour at Take Walks, click here.

 The Tuscany Day Trip tour featuring San Gimignano, Siena, and a winery was our first truly full-day outing with Take Walks (and our first non-walking tour as well).
 This one was a monster 10-hour tour that hit two of my favorite villages that I visited on my previous trip to Florence as well as a multi-course meal and wine tasting.

 Seeing these towns with a guide was a completely different perspective than visiting on my own with a car, as we got much more detailed insight into the history of San Gimignano and their historical towers (where wealthy citizens would try and out-do each other by building them taller) as well as the famous horse race in Siena to mention a few.
 We knew about these from our prior visit, but the added insight from our guide was truly appreciated.

 Where the price on this one seems a bit high for visiting two towns and a winery, the vineyard visit is perhaps the highlight of the tour.
 Why?
 It is not a simple wine tasting.
 It is a multi-course meal and a wine tasting up and down the wine menu.
 By the end of the lunch, we had sampled about eight wines, tried vin santo, grappa, 12 and 20-year balsamic vinegar, olive oil, and paired it all with food.

 I want to describe this one as a wine outing in Tuscany with stops in San Gimignano and Siena, but really that would do these two amazing cities a disservice as well- it really is a huge day out!

-To check out more about this Walks of Italy tour, click here.
+To check out more about this Take Walks tour, click here.

 Markets and Pizza Making in Rome